wmarshall484/websiteTest/drafts/SPLIntegration.md

  The cake is a lie appended!
 ```

 It's important to note that every primitive operator is strongly typed with respect to the tuples that are sent to and emitted from the operator.
 As such, each primitive operator is associated with a *stream schema*, which simply contains the types of its input and output tuples.
-For example, the stream schema for both the input and output tuples of 'myOperatorName' would be:
+For example, the stream schema for both the input and output tuples of 'appendOperator' would be:
 ```
 tuple<rstring attribute_name>
 ```
-Which makes sense, since 'myOperatorName' both takes and produces an rstring.
+Which makes sense, since 'appendOperator' both takes and produces an rstring.
 A hypothetical operator that takes an rstring and an integer would look like:
 ```
 tuple<rstring first_attribute_name, uint32 second_attribute_name>
 ```

 You'll notice that each attribute of a tuple requires a corresponding name.
 This is because certain primitive operators require that an attribute have a particular name to operate correctly; however, the vast majority of operators shipped with IBM Streams are flexible and allow the usage of any name.

+# Using the toolkit within the Java Application API